swidler/roam-python/README.md

 		not desired).
 	-an, --noannot flag for running annotation, (use this flag, with no value following it, when annotation not desired).
+    -wi, --widenby Flanking region size in bp for individual DMR plot (default: 1000)

 The stages:
-	&emsp;This pipeline is comprised of "DMR" and "fdr".
-(Extra functions that can be used here are permute, permutstat, and plotmethylation.
+	&emsp;This pipeline is composed of "DMR" and "fdr".
+(Extra functions that can be used here are permute, permutstat, plotmethylation, and plot.
 For more details see “extra functions”).
     	&emsp;The "DMR" stage uses the methylation values in all samples to detect differentially methylated regions.
 It creates two text files in the specified dump directory (DMR_gen_<timestamp\>.txt lists the input parameters and the results, while